Dimi15/terminal-chess-game/README.md

 ## Features

-* **Player vs. Computer AI:** Challenge a computer opponent powered by the Minimax algorithm.
+* **Player vs Computer AI:** Challenge a computer opponent powered by the Minimax algorithm.
 * **Standard chess rules:** All the familiar moves, captures, and special rules (castling, en passant, pawn promotion) are implemented.
 * **Clear terminal interface:** Easy-to-read board and game state, even in a console window.